sasmlange/Max-Script-Online--MSO-/index.rst

     </body>

 All right!
 We added the parameters!
-Now we have to say what gos into the placeholders.
+Now we have to specify what goes into the placeholders.
 You can do this by using any html tag.
-To mark what parameter it is the id of the tag must be one of the placeholders.
+To mark what placeholder it is, the id of the tag must be one of the placeholders.
 I will use **div**.

 .. code-block:: html
     :linenos: